ypriverol/os-proteomics/README.md

 - ~~11/25 - the deadline for new contributions~~
 - 11/30 - our target date for manuscript submission to the *Journal of Proteome Research*

-# Contributions from 30 Nov 2024.
+# Contributions after 30 Nov 2024.

 Contributions after 30 November 2024 can be done to the online GitHub version, including comments, issues, etc; but they will **NOT BE INCLUDED** in the Online version of the manuscript in JPR.
+Please contact the authors if you want to discuss details.

 ## Description